nthenyakyalo202/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Command SU is used when you need a superuser for a small number of task when changing group ownership we use the command Chgrp
+chmod is used to create a new user root is used to print username